Goldman Sachs: Employees' views

 In 2014, a book by former Goldman portfolio manager Steven George Mandis was published entitled What Happened to Goldman Sachs: An Insider's Story of Organizational Drift and Its Unintended Consequences.
+Mandis also wrote and defended a PhD dissertation about Goldman at Columbia University.
 Mandis left in 2004 after working for the firm for 12 years.
-In an interview, Mandis said, "You read about Goldman Sachs, and it's either the bank is the best or the bank is the worst, this is not one of those books – things are never black or white."
-According to Mandis, there was an "organizational drift" in the company's evolution.
-Mandis also wrote and defended a PhD dissertation about Goldman at Columbia University.
+According to Mandis, there was an "organizational drift" in the company's evolution and Goldman came under a variety of pressures that resulted in slow, incremental changes to its culture and business practices.
+Those changes included becoming a public company, which limited the personal risk of Goldman executives and shifted it to shareholders and put pressure on the company to grow, leading to conflicts of interest.